ojd2/CS5003-Practical-1/README.md

   return false;
 }
 ```
-Reset function for the timer, which simply overwrites appended HTML DOM elements
+Reset function for the timer, that simply overwrites appended HTML DOM elements
 with our new time: ```00:00:00```.
 This acts like a simple reset updates the UI.

 ```javascript